Astigmatism exercises

 Image

-2. Now, try to change the sphere with your imagination as if you were clenching it with the fingers of one hand on its right and left side.
-Imagine that the sphere changes slightly its shape into elliptic and oval, and that the fingers release the pressure and the sphere comes back to its perfectly spherical shape.
-Repeat this step 5-10 times.
+2. Now, with the power of imagination, try to change the ball as if you were squeezing it with the fingers of one hand on its right and left sides.
+Imagine the ball gently changing its shape to elliptical and "egg-like," then imagine the fingers releasing the pressure and the ball returning to its perfectly spherical shape.
+Repeat 5-10 times.

 Alternative exercises: A4